rickstaa/panda-autograsp/README.md

 ## Known limitations

 -   The simulated camera is not implemented for the RealSense Camera.

 -   Since the package is written in python2.7 and this version already reached EOL the dependencies are quite fragile.
 The `setup.py` install method might therefore fail. if this is the case please install the pendencies using the `./requirements/requirements.txt` file.
+This can be solved by porting the package to ROS Noetic (see \[#163(<https://github.com/rickstaa/panda-autograsp/issues/163>)).

 ## LICENSE